Literature: Medieval to Modern

 Your upfront cost: $0

-- Apply critical reading habits, interpretive analysis, research, and effective communication to the field of English studies
+- Demonstrate critical reading habits, interpretive analysis, research, and effective communication, with particular application to the field of English studies.

-- Describe and analyse the key features of a range of texts from the medieval to the modern period
+- Understand and be able to describe some of the key features of a range of texts from the medieval to the modern period.

-- Apply literary techniques to literary study and other relevant texts
+- Apply understanding of literary techniques to literary study and beyond to other situations.

 No eligibility requirements